-The holiday times bring many traditions in to our homes.
-For many it is a time when the parents bring the kids out to pick out the annual Christmas tree and in the schools the teachers would plan the holiday pageants for the students to perform.
-At work many companies have their parties for the staff.
-Even a huge industry like Hollywood has its own form of traditions.
-For some reason that I could never fully understand Christmas day is one of the big opening day for new movies.
-Unlike the summer season where the big action blockbusters rule the day Christmas is traditionally the time to premiere family flicks.
+The holiday times bring many traditions to our homes.
+For many, it is a time when the parents bring the kids out to pick out the annual Christmas tree, and in the schools, the teachers would plan the holiday pageants for the students to perform.
+At work, many companies have their parties for the staff.
+Even a huge industry like Hollywood has its form of traditions.
+For some reason that I could never fully understand Christmas day is one of the big opening days for new movies.
+Unlike the summer season where the big action blockbusters rule the day, Christmas is traditionally the time to premiere family flicks.
 The Christmas movie goes way back, almost to the start of the industry.
 In 1990 a different kind of movie was released; a family film without the presence of a family.
 The film was ‘Home Alone’ about a kid left behind while the entire family goes overseas to Paris on a holiday vacation.
 Since the child was about eight this is definitely a case of child neglect and someone should have called family services but in the hands of Hollywood it is a comedy.
 It was well received and resulted in several sequels; in typical fashion this first movie was the best in the lot.
 This film has become a perennial holiday favorite and has been enjoyed by families actually together for the last 18 years.
 It made an instant star out of the young star, Macaulay Culkin and the scene where he splashes on some aftershave, holds his hands to his face and screams has become part of the popular culture and parodied ever since.
 The film was made on a budget of $15 million and more than made that back in its first weekend.
-The overall gross of the film set a world’s record for the time and resulted in the ill fated and diminishing sequels.
+The overall gross of the film set a world’s record for the time and resulted in the ill-fated and diminishing sequels.
 The DVD of the film first hit the stores back in 1999 and there has been numerous other releases on its own or packaged with other holiday films and the rest of the franchise over the years.
 Now the definitive release of this film has hit and good news for high definition fans; it is in Blu-ray.

 There is a lot of excitement in the large McCallister household.
-The family, including aunt, uncle and cousins, are getting ready to spend the holidays in Paris.
+The family, including an aunt, uncle, and cousins, are getting ready to spend the holidays in Paris.
 As every man, woman and child are busy packing little Kevin feels left out.
-As the youngest of his siblings he is used to being neglected but this is just too much for him.
-With the overcrowding Kevin is relegated to sleep with his cousin who wets the bed.
-In order to have a dry night he sneaks off to thee attic for the night.
+As the youngest of his siblings, he is used to being neglected, but this is just too much for him.
+With the overcrowding, Kevin is relegated to sleep with his cousin who wets the bed.
+To have a dry night, he sneaks off to the attic for the night.
 In the next morning Kevin oversleeps and when he awakens discovers that the family has left without him.
 Things are so hectic at the airport that no one notices that Kevin is absent.
-At first Kevin is alarmed at his plight but soon comes to enjoy being on his own with one to bother him or order him around.
+At first, Kevin is alarmed at his plight but soon comes to enjoy being on his own with one to bother him or order him around.